 Possibility to use Single Frequency Network (SFN) technology, with no need for time slot allocation on the same frequency.

+WRC-19 added a footnote to the 495-505 kHz frequency band in the frequency allocation table of Article 5 of RR, and specified its use as NAVDAT.
+In addition, NAVDAT was added to the footnote at 415-495 kHz and 505-526.5 kHz in addition to radiotelography (NAVTEX).

+WRC-19 also lists the NAVDAT frequencies in the Maritime HF Band Frequency Table in RR Appendix 17.

-The MF NAVDAT system is described in the Recommendation ITU-R M.2010-0: Characteristics of a digital system, named Navigational Data for broadcasting maritime safety and security related information from shore-to-ship in the 500 kHz band, published by ITU on Mar 2012.
+The MF NAVDAT system is described in the Recommendation ITU-R M.2010-1: Characteristics of a digital system, named Navigational Data for broadcasting maritime safety and security related information from shore-to-ship in the 500 kHz band, published by ITU on January 2019 .

 The HF NAVDAT system is described in the Recommendation ITU-R M.2058-0: Characteristics of a digital system, named navigational data for broadcasting maritime safety and security related information from shore-to-ship in the maritime HF frequency band, published by ITU on Feb 2014.